Skip to content

 • Verifier widget.

-See the migration guide ↗
+See the migration guide

-Self-host free.
+Self-host for free.
 Cloud at a flat price.

 We charge for hosting and enterprise features, never per recipient.
 The core stays open.